|Start of Studies:||Winter semester (October 1st) // summer semester (April 1st)|

 - By the end of your studies you will have mastered the basics of business administration and know what makes companies economically successful.

-- Find out where you meet target groups, which one is the right one and in which moments they are attentive.
+- Find out where you meet target groups, which one is the right one for your brand and in which moments they are attentive.

 - Whether Instagram and YouTube or TV, print and point-of-sale: Learn to distinguish hypes from important channels and use them for your communication.